penyaev/ryanlang/README.md

 Ryanlang is a toy language written in Go.
 It mainly pursues educational and entertainment purposes and is not meant to be used in any kind of a "serious" context.
 I used it to solve [2022 Advent of Code](https://adventofcode.com/2022).
 It's started as a way of killing some time onboard a Ryanair flight, hence the name.
-It is based on [Thorsten Ball's "Writing An Interpreter In Go" book](https://interpreterbook.com/).
+It is based on Thorsten Ball's ["Writing An Interpreter In Go"](https://interpreterbook.com/) and ["Writing A Compiler In Go" book](https://compilerbook.com/) books.

-It is a simple tree-walking interpreter and of course it's not optimized for speed or memory or anything.
+It is a simple language that supports two execution engines: tree-walking interpreter and a VM that executes a compiled byte-code.
+Of course it's not optimized for speed or memory or anything.
 It has some basic type and error reporting system.

+It also has a cli- and a web-debugger with support for step-by-step execution, breakpoints and source mapping.

 To get a taste of what code looks like in ryanlang, check out `src/algo.txt` or `std.txt`.